 Second, our work is related to the literature that has examined the role of competition - through individual migration opportunities - between institutions and groups that organize the provision of public goods in different ways.
 Gürerk, Irlenbusch, and Rockenbach (2006 and 2014) pioneered this literature and showed that uncoordinated peer punishment slowly becomes more popular and more efficient than an institution that rules out any punishment of free-riders.
 However, during this slow process of acquiring a competitive advantage over the no-punishment institution, uncoordinated peer punishment produces the well-known collateral efficiency costs typically associated with this institution.
 In Gürerk, Irlenbusch and Rockenbach (2014), for example, uncoordinated peer punishment acquires a stable positive welfare advantage over "no punishment" only after period 10, and it takes almost 20 periods to achieve reliable efficiency levels of roughly 80% and more.
-This contrasts with the quick success of coordinated peer punishment in our experiment, which already achieves a higher group welfare than "no-punishment" in period 1, and generates efficiency levels of close to 80% and more from period 4 onwards.
+This contrasts with the quick success of coordinated peer punishment" in period 1, and generates efficiency levels of close to 80% and more from period 4 onwards.
 This may be one reason why the subjects in our experiment universally reject uncoordinated peer punishment in favor of coordinated sanctioning institutions from the very beginning.